Maytide/Miscellaneous/Facebook Messages/data/README.md

 names.txt

 (How they are identified by facebook, e.g. if user1="John Doe", alt1 might be "100000XXXXXXXXX@facebook.com" which is their messenger id.
-Can be left blank as just a user's name.)
+Optionally, including just the name without alts is fine also.)

 ```
 user1: alt1, alt2, etc